AckerlyXu/heima/articles/sql-server-stretch-database/sql-server-stretch-database-overview.md

-<properties
+---
-    pageTitle="Archive cold data to Azure - Stretch Database | Azure" description="Learn how Stretch Database migrates your cold data transparently and securely to the Azure cloud." services="sql-server-stretch-database"
+title: Archive cold data to Azure - Stretch Database | Azure
+description: Learn how Stretch Database migrates your cold data transparently and securely to the Azure cloud.
-    documentationcenter=""
-    author="douglaslMS"
-    manager="jhubbard"
-    editor="" />
-<tags
-    ms.assetid="c360dc10-a02b-446f-91a0-278358f7a297"
-    ms.service="sql-server-stretch-database"
-    ms.workload="data-management"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="get-started-article"
-    ms.date="06/27/2016"
-    wacn.date=""
-    ms.author="douglasl" />
+services: sql-server-stretch-database
+documentationcenter: ''
+author: douglaslMS
+manager: jhubbard
+editor: ''

+ms.assetid: c360dc10-a02b-446f-91a0-278358f7a297
+ms.service: sql-server-stretch-database
+ms.workload: data-management
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: get-started-article
+ms.date: 06/27/2016
+wacn.date: ''
+ms.author: douglasl
+---

 # Introduction to Stretch Database
 Stretch Database migrates your cold data transparently and securely to the Azure cloud.

-If you just want to get started with Stretch Database right away, see [Get started by running the Enable Database for Stretch Wizard](/documentation/articles/sql-server-stretch-database-wizard/).
+If you just want to get started with Stretch Database right away, see [Get started by running the Enable Database for Stretch Wizard](./sql-server-stretch-database-wizard.md).

 ## What are the benefits of Stretch Database?
 Stretch Database provides the following benefits:

 ### Provides cost\-effective availability for cold data
 Stretch warm and cold transactional data dynamically from SQL Server to Azure with SQL Server Stretch Database.
 Unlike typical cold data storage, your data is always online and available to query.
 You can provide longer data retention timelines without breaking the bank for large tables like Customer Order History.
 Benefit from the low cost of Azure rather than scaling expensive, on\-premises storage.
 You choose the pricing tier and configure settings in the Azure Portal Preview to maintain control over costs.
 Scale up or down as needed.
-Visit [SQL Server Stretch Database Pricing](/pricing/details/sql-server-stretch-database/) page for details.
+Visit [SQL Server Stretch Database Pricing](https://www.azure.cn/pricing/details/sql-server-stretch-database/) page for details.

 ### Doesn't require changes to queries or applications
 Access your SQL Server data seamlessly regardless of whether it's on\-premises or stretched to the cloud.
 You set the policy that determines where data is stored, and SQL Server handles the data movement in the background.
 The entire table is always online and queryable.
 And, Stretch Database doesn't require any changes to existing queries or applications - the location of the data is completely transparent to the application.